redaKarami/tictactoegame/README.md

 # tictactoegame
-simple tic tac toe game console app in c#
+simple tic tac toe game (where you play against a dumb computer) console app in c#